fbpixelClomid and IUI: How They Work Together for Fertility | Thomson Medical

 Monitoring ovulation

-Regular transvaginal ultrasounds help determine how many follicles are growing and whether they’re reaching maturity.
-The ideal follicle size is usually between 18 and 22 mm, indicating a favourable chance for ovulation.
+• Regular transvaginal ultrasounds help determine how many follicles are growing and whether they’re reaching maturity.
+The ideal follicle size for IUI is usually between 18 and 22 mm, which may indicate that the follicle is approaching maturity.

-Many women use OPKs (Ovulation Predictor Kits) to detect the LH surge.
-These kits are similar to pregnancy tests and can help ensure the IUI procedure is timed perfectly.
+• Many women use OPKs (Ovulation Predictor Kits) to detect the LH surge.
+These kits are similar to pregnancy tests and can help monitor changes associated with ovulation.

 Timing the insemination

-The goal is to perform an IUI just before or during ovulation to maximise the chances of fertilisation.
+• The goal is to perform an IUI just before or during ovulation to align the procedure with the expected ovulation window.
 This typically occurs 24 to 36 hours after a trigger shot or a naturally detected LH surge.

 For more information about IUI and to receive advice tailored to your unique situation, consider speaking with a fertility specialist.
-You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next steps in your implantation procedure.
+You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next steps in your fertility treatment journey.

 IUI specialists